Building HSQLDB Jars

 Purpose

-The hsqldb.jar file supplied in the lib directory of the zip release package is tested and built with Java 11.
+The hsqldb.jar file supplied in the lib directory of the zip release package is built and tested with Java 11.
 An separate jar for Java 8 is also supplied in the same directory.
-The code is also tested extensively with Java 6-8 as well as the latest Java versions.
-If you want to run with a Java 6 JVM, or use an alternative jar (hsqldb-min.jar, etc.), you must build the desired jar with a JDK or download from hsqldb.org.
-You can also find official jars built with Java 8 and Java 11 in major maven repositories as well as downloads from hsqldb.org.
+The jars have been tested extensively with the latest Java versions.
+You can also find the official jars in major maven repositories as well as downloads from hsqldb.org.

 The Gradle task / Ant target explainjars reports the versions of Java and Ant actually used.